Build-Different0/Builddifferent/Pulse Relationship Intelligence 1/README.md

 Pulse remembers what matters.

-Built with big founder energy by Dania Sami.
+Built with big founder energy